ms606/How-Javascript-Works/README.md

     * Promises is the replacement of callback, it was messy and there were alot of nested callbacks for alot of scenarios.
     * Async await: A function that returns a promise.
 One benifit is that more easily readable.
     * Async uses "async" keyword before function and "await" keyword after an executed func.
+    * In javascript runtime we have three two different queues *1.
+Callback Queue - Task Queue (
+    2. Job Queue - Microtask Queue (It has more priority than the callback queue). *